chetanbg1/cbg-aws/README.md

 EC2 IP Address
 --
-   public ip address - are internate addressable private ip address are internal to corporate networs can not have two resources with same ip address public ip address can be enable for EC2 instances in public subnet
+   public ip address - are internet addressable private ip address are internal to corporate networs can not have two resources with same ip address public ip address can be enable for EC2 instances in public subnet